cyruscollier/wp-test/README.md

 ## Basic Features

-* Uses the same [PHPUnit](https://github.com/sebastianbergmann/phpunit) based framework that powers the [WordPress Core](https://github.com/wordpress/wordpress) test suite
+* Uses the same [PHPUnit](https://github.com/sebastianbergmann/phpunit) based framework that powers the [WordPress Core](https://github.com/wordpress/wordpress) test suite, thanks to a [mirror repo of the framework](https://github.com/wp-phpunit/wp-phpunit).
-* CLI command to create and customize config files inside your project required by the Core test suite
+* CLI command to create and customize config files inside your project required by the Core testing framework.
 * [Subclass of `WP_UnitTestCase`](https://github.com/cyruscollier/wp-test/blob/master/src/Test/TestCase.php) with additional convenience methods and custom assertions
 * [Enhanced PHPUnit bootstrap process](https://github.com/cyruscollier/wp-test/blob/master/src/Test/PHPUnitBootstrap.php) to automatically activate your project's theme and plugins
 * In addition to unit testing your code, there is a separate test group for integration tests with external services (Stripe, Facebook, etc.)